-“I didn’t say that, Mr. Brewster.
+“I didn’t say that Mr. Brewster.
 I said they are in our care.”

 “They are my brother and sisters.
 Why can’t I see them now?”

-“You can see them after your appointment, Mr. Brewster.
+“That is not for me to decide, Mr. Brewster.
 So, if you would please hand me your ID so we can get everything going.”

 I didn’t have an ID, but I knew how to get one.
 I didn’t want the lady behind the desk to know, so I faked it.
 I felt my pockets pretending to look for my wallet.
 “Um…”